gigaai/docs/standalone/storage.md

 ---
 Saving leads information and bot configurations to the database is the most common task - must have feature, and [Giga AI](/) supports it without any hassle.
 Let's jump in to see the awesomeness.

-## Storage Driver
-By default, Giga uses `file` storage driver as you can see in `config.php`, that means leads are store in flat-file and bot configurations are saving in PHP array.
-Giga also supports `mysql` and `wordpress` drivers.
-Please check [Storage Driver](/docs/standalone/storage-drivers) for configuration.

 ## Getting Leads Data
 By default, when people sent you first message, their basic [information](/docs/standalone/shortcodes) are automatically saved.
 To get lead info, you can use `$bot->storage->get($user_id);` method.
 For example: